What Kind of Traveler Are You?

 I still enjoy nature, but I make sure a trip involving nature is within my comfort zone.
 Our campervan road trip in the US southwest was amazing, but we were never really roughing it.

 On the other hand, if cities aren’t your thing, a week in New York City might not be the best vacation for you either.
-Maybe consider a road trip to see national parks in the US southwest instead.
+Maybe consider a road trip to see national parks in the US southwest or a road trip in the midwest USA instead.

 Physical vs Mental